Sort Of (TV series): Cast and characters

-Supporting cast also includes Becca Blackwell, Alanna Bale, and Cassandra James.
+Supporting cast also includes Becca Blackwell (Deenzie), Alanna Bale (Mackenzie), Amanda Brugel (Gaia), Cassandra James (Olympia), Varun Saranga (Izzy).

 Production

 Sort Of was written by Baig, Filippo, Jenn Engels, Nelu Handa and Ian Iqbal Rashid, and directed by Filippo and Renuka Jeyapalan.
 Ian Iqbal Rashid and Jenn Engels were also co-executive producers.

 The bookstore where Sabi works was inspired by Toronto's Glad Day Bookshop, an LGBTQ bookstore and café in the Church and Wellesley village, although the bookstore scenes in the series were filmed in a vacant space on Queen Street West.

 Release

 The series launched on CBC Gem on 5 October 2021, in advance of its television premiere on 9 November.
 In advance of the CBC Gem launch, selected episodes received a preview screening in the Primetime program at the 2021 Toronto International Film Festival.
 In the United States, HBO Max picked up the series and premiered on 18 November 2021.
 The series has also been picked up by Sky Comedy in the United Kingdom, Stan in Australia (available from October 5), and M6 in France.